PLNT2201 Plants in Action

 - Contact hours

 - lectures: 2 hours per week; practical work: 6 x 3-hour sessions.
-Lectures are delivered as a combination of online-only, live (and recorded) and live tutorial.
+Lectures are delivered as a combination of online-only, live (and recorded) and live facilitation.

 Atwell, B. J. et al. Plants in Action: Adaptation in Nature, Performance in Cultivation: MacMillan Education 1999

 Lambers, H. et al. Plant Physiological Ecology: Springer Verlag 2008